 Key to this process is the on-going development and establishment of trust between supervisor and supervisee.
 This requires a strong yet gentle foundation in the supervisor of consistency, reliability, competence, positive intentionality, safety and kindness, all of which spring from the supervisor’s mindfulness practice and experience and which in turn allows those same foundational qualities to grow in the supervisee.

-The Supervision Model is copyrighted to the Mindfulness Network.
+The Supervision Framework is copyrighted to the Mindfulness Network/CMRP.
 You are welcome to link to this page, but please acknowledge the source.